plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 ## Getting started

-### Login to Xanadu

-Login to your account on the Health Center (Xanadu) cluster, then issue
+:large_blue_diamond: Login to your account on the Storrs HPC cluster and start an interactive slurm session.
+If you have updated your `gensrun` alias, you can just type:

+    ssh hpc
+    gensrun

+Otherwise, type

+    ssh hpc
-    srun --qos=mcbstudent --partition=mcbstudent --mem=5G --pty bash
+    srun -p general -q general --mem=5G --pty bash

-to start a session on a node that is not currently running jobs.

-**Important** The `--mem=5G` part is important for this lab, as RevBayes uses more than the default amount (128 MB) of memory sometimes.
+**Important** The `--mem=5G` part is important for this lab, as RevBayes sometimes uses more than the default amount of memory.

 ### Create a directory